Young Mother Experiences Stroke at Church

 “Strokes don’t hurt like a heart attack, which feels like an elephant on your chest,” said Jeffrey Boyle, MD, Avera Medical Group neurologist.
 “You could have a stroke in your sleep, and not even realize it.”

 Strokes happen suddenly, just as Gerdes experienced.
-An easy acronym can help you identify whether you’re experiencing a stroke: Be FAST.
+Knowing the warning signs of stroke can help everyone.
+An easy two-word acronym can help you identify whether you’re experiencing a stroke.

 F – Check your FACE for drooping or weakness.